New York Social Security Disability Lawyer

 The SSA will also terminate your benefits if your condition has improved to the extent that you are no longer disabled.
 The SSA has a procedure known as Continuing Disability Review (CDR).
 During the CDR process the SSA will check the status of your condition to determine if you are still disabled.
 Generally, CDRs will take place every 3 or 7 years.
 However, if you have a condition that typically improves sooner, then the SSA may schedule a CDR prior to 3 years.
 Similarly, if you have a condition that is not expected to improve, then the SSA may wait 7 or more years before conducting at CDR.

 If your initial application for benefits is denied, you can appeal.
 Nearly 70% of initial applications are denied.
-However, the chances of you being successful with your claim increase if you are represented by an experienced New York Social Security Disability Lawyer who is familiar with the social security disability claims process.
-The staff at Stephen Bilkis and Associates understands the type of documentation that the SSA requires to prove the existence of a disability.
-We have represented clients filing claims for Social Security disability benefits based on a wide range of conditions such as carpal tunnel syndrome, back injuries and diseases, neurological disorders, sleep disorders, fibromyalgia disability, severe headaches, seizures disability, hepatitis disability, kidney failure disability, and blood disorders.
+However, the chances of you being successful with your claim increase if you are represented by an experienced Social Security disability attorney serving New York who is familiar with the social security disability claims process.
+The Stephen Bilkis & Associates understands the type of documentation that the SSA requires to prove the existence of a disability.
 Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
+We serve accident victims and their families in the following locations: Westchester County, Suffolk County, Staten Island, Bronx, Brooklyn, Long Island, Manhattan, Nassau County, and Queens.